Scope and rates

-With effect from 1 January 2013 in the case of B2C services the place of long-term hiring of a means of transportation shall be where the customer is resident or domiciled.
-However, the place of hiring a sports boat to such customer shall be the place where the sports boat is actually put at the disposal of the customer, if this service is actually provided by the supplier from his place of business or a fixed establishment situated in that place (Draft 2013 Tax Act).
+With effect from 30 June 2013 in the case of B2C services the place of long-term hiring of a means of transportation shall be where the customer is resident or domiciled.
+However, the place of hiring a sports boat to such customer is be the place where the sports boat is actually put at the disposal of the customer, if this service is actually provided by the supplier from his place of business or a fixed establishment situated in that place (Administrative Assistance Implementing Act).

 The place of supply of the following services is where the business providing the service physically carries out the service: